praxiseng/flowslicer/README.md

 The slice command will walk the list of files/folders passed to the first parameter and slice them.
 This will produce one `.slices` file in `flowslicer.slicesDir`.
 This will add/accumulate files each time it is run.

-For `parallelism` greater than 1, the script must be running in headless mode and not inside Binary Ninja's Python console.
+Flowslicer now supports parallelism greater than 1 when using Binary Ninja's Python console.

 ## Ingest